blake-mealey/mantle/mantle/rbx_auth/README.md

 # `rbx_auth`

-Constructs a headers map and cookie jar that can be passed to a `reqwest` client to make authenticated requests to Roblox APIs.
+Helpers for working with legacy Roblox authentication (`.ROBLOSECURITY` cookies and `X-Csrf-Token` headers).
 Best used with the `rbx_api` crate.
 Available as both a library and CLI.

 ## CLI